 So, it appears that Miller is sticking to his commitment to permanently depart Prison Break, as he remains intent on providing positive LGBT+ representation that can provide hope to those coming to terms with their identity.

 Of course, the series could still return without him, as co-star Dominic Purcell is seemingly still on board.
 Here’s everything we know so far:

 Will there be a Prison Break season 6?

 While there is yet to be an official announcement of Prison Break season six from original broadcaster FOX, co-star Dominic Purcell seems certain it is on the way.

-The actor, who also starred alongside Wentworth Miller in The Flash and Legends of Tomorrow, shared an image to his Instagram where he answered a number of rumours.
+The actor, who also starred alongside Wentworth Miller in The Flash and Legends of Tomorrow, shared an image to his Instagram back in September in a now-deleted post where he answered a number of rumours.

 The post included the tease: “Rumour number three, will season PB 6 happen.
 Yes…”

 However, these plans could change now that Wentworth Miller, who plays Michael Scofield in the long-running series, has revealed that he’s leaving the show.